 Kristensen is buried in the Naval Academy cemetery near the road facing the boathouse so he can look down at Hubbard Hall and watch over Navy’s current rowers.

-Michael McGreevy, Jr. '97 was also a SEAL lost in this crash.
+Michael McGreevy, Jr. '97 was lost in this action.